-Gamers in 12 countries, including the US, UK and Australia, will also get the option to pre-order the Series S and pay in instalments.
+Gamers in 12 countries, including the US, UK and Australia, also have the option to pre-order the Series S and pay in instalments.
 Microsoft's Xbox All Access service gets you Series S console plus Game Pass Ultimate and Xbox Live Gold in return for £20.99 ($24.99, AU$33) per month over a 24 month period.

-The Series S isn't as powerful, either.
+The Series S isn't as powerful, though.
 Both consoles have the same Zen 2-based CPU but the Xbox Series X runs at 3.8Hz, while the Series S runs at 3.4Hz.
 And where the Xbox Series S has 10GB of GDDR6 memory running at 224Gbps, the Series X offers 16GB of GDDR6.